 Strengthening Cleveland’s Neighborhoods One Leader at a Time

 The Neighborhood Leadership Development Program (NLDP) and the Jack, Joseph & Morton Mandel Foundation believe strongly that a significant strategy for creating positive and sustainable change in Cleveland’s neighborhoods is to provide its engaged leaders the very best opportunities for enhancing their leadership skills.
 Since 2006 the Neighborhood Leadership Development Program has identified engaged and passionate community leaders who have had success in making positive change.
 These individuals know that by expanding their leadership capacity they can bring about even greater change for more citizens.
 NLDP graduates not only seek neighborhood change but they seek a region and city that works for everyone.
 The NLDP leadership training model is based on three distinct program segments which all work together to form a comprehensive approach for enhancing the quality of neighborhood leadership in order to bring about positive change.

 Leadership Development Curriculum

-Fifteen leadership development sessions over a nine month period build the leadership skills and confidence participants need to create effective change in their neighborhoods.
+Sixteen leadership development sessions over a ten month period build the leadership skills and confidence participants need to create effective change in their neighborhoods.
 Topics include: Community Engagement, Group Facilitation, Fundraising, Conflict Resolution and more.